-Indeed, in a world made of bits where data is the most valuable asset, having millions of people curating their professional page was a massive enhancer for LinkedIn growth.
+Indeed, in a world made of bits where data is the most valuable asset, having millions of people curating their professional pages was a massive enhancer for LinkedIn growth.

 As more people joined in, the platform also became valuable for companies willing to invest money in it to find qualified candidates.

-On the other side of the platform, professionals were looking for ways to connect more effectively with employers, with advanced features.
-LinkedIn is a compelling case of a freemium pattern, a two-sided platform that has become valuable for millions of people worldwide!
+On the other side of the platform, professionals were looking for ways to connect more effectively with employers with advanced features.
+LinkedIn is a compelling case of a freemium pattern, a two-sided platform that has become valuable for millions worldwide!

 Scaling up an organization is among the hardest endeavor, in a world governed by a winners-take it all effect.
 In this scenario, being able to prepackage a business model made of patterns that proved successful is a good starting point.

 Above we saw three proven patterns (freemium, marketplace and two-sided platform) that have proved to work over and over again.